dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

     }
 }
 ```
-This example situation is simplified, but it is often that such issues appear in complex aggregate meta, which may be difficult to understand, or the issue is caused indirectly at some layer the user did not author.
+This example situation is simplified.
+In practise, such issues are often exposed when composing functionality, where a dependent library author did not correctly support `ref` functions.
+In that case, the end-user will experience the problem, but it may be difficult to diagnose or understand that the problem is not their direct fault.

-These work-arounds damage readability and brevity, they make authoring correct code more difficult, increase the probability of brittle meta, and it's frustrating to implement repeatedly.
+In general, these work-arounds damage readability, maintainability, and brevity.
+They make authoring correct code more difficult, increase the probability of brittle meta, and correct code is frustrating to implement repeatedly.

+Importantly, it is not intuitive to library authors that they should need to handle these cases, those who don't specifically test for `ref` are at high risk of failing to implement the required machinery, leaving the library _user_ in the a position of discovering, and dancing around potential unintended edge-cases.

+It is worth noting that `ref` args are not so common in conventional idiomatic D, but they appear frequently in niche circumstances.
+As such, this issue is likely to disproportionately affect subsets of users who find themselves using `ref` arguments more than average.

+### Why are we here?

+It is suggested that the reason this limitation exists is to assist with identifying
+a class of bug where a function returns state by mutating an argument, but the programmer _accidentally_ passes an expiring rvalue, the function results are discarded, and statement has no effect.

+With the introduction of `return ref`, it is potentially possible that a supplied rvalue may by mutated and returned to propagate its affect.

+Modern D has firmly embraced pipeline programming.
+With this evolution, statements are often constructed by chaining function calls, so the presumption that the statement ends with the function is no longer reliable.

+This DIP proposes that we reconsider the choice to receive an argument by value or by reference is a detail that the API *author* selects with respect to criteria relevant to their project or domain.
+Currently the semantic impact is not worn by the API author, but rather by the API user, who may be required to jump through hurdles to interface the API with their local code.

+It would be ideal if the decision to receive arguments by value or by reference were a detail for the API, and not increase the complexity of the users code.

-## Proposal
+## Description

 Calls with `ref T` arguments supplied with rvalues are effectively rewritten to emit a temporary automatically, for example:
 ```d